 Most of my publications deal primarily with the qualitative analysis of cultural motion, with quantitative measures employed to augment the qualitative analysis.
 In addition to continuing experimental work, my recent research has focused on the ethnography of modern business corporations (see the review article, "Ethnographic Research on Modern Business Corporations, co-authored with Kyung-Nan Koh.
 My new synthesis of the corporations research has now appeared under the title "Corporations in the Flow of Culture" in the Seattle University Law Review.
 A little known publication that set the stage for this new work is "'No Carry-Over Parts': Corporations and the Metaculture of Newness."
 A recent piece is "Symbolic Force: A Corporate Revitalization Video and Its Effects," which draws on Victor Turner's idea of the dominant symbol, but places the corporate symbol in the context of cultural motion.
 A work that bridges my current research interests in corporations with that in citizenship and constitutions is the volume I edited entitled Corporations and Citizenship.
-I have two new articles also, "The Magic of Making Money" and "Corporate Compliance as Problem of Cultural Motion," forcoming in Rutgers University Law Review 69(2)).
+I have two new articles also, "The Magic of Making Money" and "Corporate Compliance as a Problem of Cultural Motion."
+Another recent short piece is: "Pathways to the Future."
+Soon to appear in a volume entitled Magical Capitalism, edited by Brian Moeran and Timothy de Waal Malefyt, is a paper on "The Enchantment Effect."
+The paper explores the semiotic processes underlying the boundary-making that is essential to the modern capitalist system.

 I have been accumulating interview data for a project on comparative constitutional discourse, which also involves studying the discourse (words and phrases) in national constitutions, with a focus on circulation — how and why some fragments of discourse catch on and undergo replication in country after country.
 My article, "The Circulation of Secularism," is an exemple of this work.
 Cultural motion ideas also inform two conceptual pieces, one on "Citizenship as a Mode of Belonging by Choice," and the other on "Freedom and Culture."
-I will have a new paper out soon entitled "A Sentence That Shaped the Modern World," forthcoming in Signs and Society.
+A new paper, "A Sentence That Shaped the Modern World," is also now available.

 The orientation to cultural motion, especially in the form of discourse circulation, can be seen in virtually all of my early research on South American Indigenous Languages and Cultures, including A Discourse-Centered Approach to Culture: Native South American Myths and Rituals and Metaphysical Community: The Interplay of the Senses and the Intellect.
 Developed in the early research, and especially in the little-known article, "Repetition and Replication: Three Examples from Shokleng," is the concept of replication, which has been central to my thinking about the motion of culture for as long as I can remember.
 It continues to be central to me today.